diogommartins/pathdict/README.md

 >>> 'ursidae'
 ```

-Everything else you do with a normal python `dict` will work.
+Everything you do with a normal python `dict` will work.

 ## Customization